hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 I am currently preparing for a PhD in economics as pre-doc at IZA Bonn and incoming visiting student researcher at UC Berkeley.
 Previously, I studied Economics and Sociology at LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely town situated in the Hessian Kinzig Valley east of Frankfurt.

 My interests are in Microeconomics and Labour Economics - especially education and industrial relations.
-One example that demonstrates this interest is my master thesis on the whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.
+One example that demonstrates this interest is my master thesis on whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.
 Another project I am pursuing is to use novel data to better understand the role of organised labour in western economies.

-Outside academia, I had the privilege to work on evidence-based policy design as intern in the German Ministry of Finance, and the German and Hessian Parliaments.
+Outside academia, I had the privilege to work on evidence-based policy advocacy at the German Ministry of Finance, ver.di (united services trade union), and the German and Hessian Parliaments.

-In my free time, I started playing the piano (again), enjoy music festivals, playing and watching football, reading, and supporting people in their efforts to democratise their work places.
+In my free time I started playing the piano (again), enjoy music festivals, playing and watching football, reading, and supporting people in their efforts to democratise their work place.